 “What?”
 I asked.

-Dad said, “Your brothers and sister had much less self-control and asked for about every toy and book under the sun about three minutes ago.
+Dad said, “Your brothers and sister had much less self-control and asked for about every toy under the sun about three minutes ago.
 We said everyone may get one thing.
 And I already knew what you would pick.”